Yelp/paasta/docs/source/autoscaling.rst

   Extra parameters:
   :offset:
-    Float between 0.0 and 1.0, representing expected baseline load for each container
+    Float between 0.0 and 1.0, representing expected baseline load for each container.
+Defaults to 0.0.
   :forecast_policy:
     See "Forecast policies" below.
   :good_enough_window:
     An array of two utilization values [low, high].
 If utilization per container at the forecasted total load is within the window, instances will not scale.
+Optional parameter (defaults to None).

 :pid:
   Uses a PID controller to determine when to autoscale a service.
 See `this